-Cinema 4D R23 includes key enhancements to the animation workflow making it easier to create and manipulate keyframes, produce fantastic new character animation rigs, and manage your character poses, retargeting, and skinning.
+Cinema 4D R23 includes key enhancements to the animation workflow.
+Making it easier to create and manipulate keyframes.
+Produce fantastic new character animation rigs, and manage your character poses, retargeting, and skinning.
 There’s a new dedicated facial rig from Walt Disney Animation Studios.
-In this video Maxon, character specialist introduces the new features and workflow enhancements like the new Pose Library, Character Solver, Delta Mush, Toon and Face Rigging, Filtering in Attribute Manager, and Timeline, Keyframing Optimization, Copy&Paste Ease, Markers with a brand new HUD.
+In this video character specialist from Maxon, introduces the new features and workflow enhancements.
+About the new Pose Library, Character Solver, Delta Mush, Toon and Face Rigging, Filtering in Attribute Manager, and Timeline, Keyframing Optimization, Copy&Paste Ease, Markers with a brand new HUD.

 Cinema 4D R23 UV Workflows Improvements

 With the update to UV editing, UV editing capabilities introduced in Cinema 4D S22 have moved to the Cinema 4D R23.